cloudmesh-community/fa18-523-71/paper/paper.md

-- Data Abstraction\:

-Different translation rules are brought into place for securing connectivity of specific devices.
+- *Data Abstraction:* Different translation rules are brought into place for securing connectivity of specific devices.
 Also, a single model for data abstraction is created and provided to all the devices of a specific service thereby achieving integration of various devices.